anitab-org/powerup-android/README.md

 1. Open terminal or git bash in your local repository and set up the origin:

-   `git remote add origin https://github.com/systers/powerup-android.git`
+   `git remote add origin https://github.com/YOUR_USERNAME/powerup-android.git`

-1. Open terminal or git bash in your local repository and set the upstream:
+1. Set the `upstream`:

-   `git remote add upstream https://github.com/YOUR_USERNAME/powerup-android.git`
+   `git remote add upstream https://github.com/systers/powerup-android.git`

 1. Run `git remote -v` to check the status, you should see something like the following: